 SNHU’s online sociology degree gives you the skill set to advocate for change by analyzing the interdependency of global cultures.
 You’ll study the complexities of human society, define and redefine the dynamic nature of the family and other social institutions, and learn to think critically, creatively and collaboratively.
 Even better, many of the courses take advantage of virtual experiences, from case studies to role-playing exercises, to combine theory and problem-solving skills in an authentic and innovative way.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in sociology online at SNHU include:

-The bachelor’s in sociology puts you in a great position for employment – and enjoyment – in a range of fields.
-While some sociology careers require advanced degrees, entry-level positions include jobs in social advocacy, criminal justice, public relations and journalism.
+The bachelor’s in sociology with a concentration in community health puts you in a great position for employment – and enjoyment – in a range of fields, including social advocacy organizations, community health centers and government relief agencies.
 With SNHU’s online degree, you’ll be prepared to take on jobs such as:

-Plus, sociologists are sought-after professionals.
-Employment rates for sociologists will increase 15 percent between now and 2022, according to the U.S. Bureau of Labor Statistics – faster than the average for all occupations.
-Note that an advanced degree is required to become a sociologist.
+There’s a robust market for community health graduates.
+Employment rates for health educators and community health workers will grow 21 percent faster than the average for all occupations between now and 2022, according to the U.S. Bureau of Labor Statistics – faster than the average for all occupations.

 The online bachelor’s in sociology covers major theoretical perspectives and emphasizes both thinking and doing sociology to solve social inequalities.
 The coursework includes a host of assignments that make abstract concepts applicable to real-world issues, including field experience and a capstone project.